fwollatz/MLinPractice/Documentation.md

 Feature: sentiment, Ranking: 1
 ````

-Here we can see that multiple features are ranked on place one (also the numerical values we anticipated to be important).
+Here we could see that multiple features were ranked as '1' (including the numerical values we anticipated to be important).
-This multi spot ranking changes our results fundamentally, since our RFE implementation was done under the assumption that
-there is a distinct ranking.
-Therefore only the first feature on the first place were selected as number one, then the first features on the second place and so on.
+This multi spot ranking changes our results fundamentally, since our RFE implementation was made under the assumption of a distinct ranking.
+Therefore only the first feature of rank '1' were selected as number one, then the first feature of rank '2' and so on.
-Since we discovered this only after our experiments, we are lacking the time to rerun the hyper-parameter optimization and
+Since we discovered this only after our experiments, we were lacking the time to rerun the hyper-parameter optimization and
 to rewrite our existing documentation.
 Thus we decided to add this note as an appendix to our existing documentation.
-As an outlook,
+For future work,
-the RFE components needs some small rework to include also the multiple ranking problem and the pipeline including the parameter optimization.
+some adaptations are needed on the RFE components to tackle the multiple ranking problem and on the pipeline including the parameter optimization.
 However this explains our scepticism towards the uselessness of our numerical features.